 On Sept.
 19, Personnel Board member Brian Muldoon advised his peers of his Aug.
 9 conversation with a DOR attorney.
 Muldoon said the DOR opinion directly contradicts the selectmen's stance.

 "He made it clear that the Treasurer was the Appointing Authority," said Muldoon.
-"If you have an

 "If the Treasurer didn't want the reclassification, it should end there," said Muldoon, paraphrasing the attorney's comments.